-A wedding photography package often includes the following:
+A wedding photography package generally includes the following:

 - A pre-wedding consultation

-- An album printed on quality paper (need to pay extra)
+- An album printed on quality paper (for an extra fee)

 Every wedding procedure is the same for photographers, but what the bride and groom want is always different.
 Use this checklist to get a good feel for what the bride and groom want before the wedding shoot begins.

-- Call the bride and groom early in the morning to configure a plan.
+- Call the bride and groom early in the morning to come up with a plan.
 Does the photographer stay with the bride and the bridesmaids while they get ready putting on makeup?
-And does the groom want pre-wedding photos taken with him and the groomsmen?
-It’s essential to put a plan in place so that the photographers know what to do when they arrive.
+And does the groom want pre-wedding photos taken with the groomsmen?

-- Always be on the lookout for tender moments of the bride and her father, especially the dance.
+- Always be on the lookout for tender moments between the bride and her father, especially during the dance.

 - After the cake is cut and the photos are taken, ask the bride and groom if there is anything else to be done before calling it a day.

-- Upon completion of the wedding, try to shoot for 800 photos.
-This will give plenty of room to work with when editing.
+- Upon completion of the wedding, try to shoot 800 photos.
+This will give you plenty to work with when editing.

 A wedding photography invoice should include the following elements: